-When you reach age 70-1/2, the IRS requires you to annually make a withdrawal from your tax-deferred retirement accounts.
-It’s called a required minimum distribution, or RMD.
-And when you take money out of a retirement account, you must pay income taxes on the amount you withdraw.
+When you reach age 72 , the IRS requires you to annually make a withdrawal from your tax-deferred retirement accounts.
+Please note, that prior to the passage of the SECURE Act, enacted on January 1, 2020, the beginning age for required minimum distributions (RMD) was 70 ½.
+When you take money out of a retirement account, you must pay income taxes on the amount you withdraw.
 RMD rules define how much you must take out, and when you need to make your withdrawal.

 The RMD world can be complicated by calculations, variations and exceptions.
 It’s taxes, right?
 No one ever said it was going to be simple.
 But you’ve dealt with taxes your whole life, so with a little effort you can definitely handle this.